atom-box/tatll/posts/booknotes-The Subtle Art.md

 ---
-title: Booknotes - The Subtle Art of Not Giving a F; A Counterintuitive Approach to Living a Good Life
+title: What I Learned From Mark Manson's The Subtle Art of Not Giving a F; A Counterintuitive Approach to Living a Good Life
 description:  Book review
 date: 2023-12-10
 tags: